apex-enterprise-patterns/fflib-apex-common/README.md

 - [Event driven arhitecture](#docs/events/README.md) <br/>
   Ability to publish custom events in Apex.
-  Listeners will be invoked in realtime in will run as Queueable Apex.
+  Listeners will be invoked in realtime on can run as Queueable Apex.
   This feature will also replace the existing trigger handler (fflib_SObjectDomain).

 Updates